 “Your attitude is like a box of crayons that color your world.
 Constantly color your picture gray, and your picture will always be bleak.
 Try adding some bright colors to the picture by including humor, and your picture begins to lighten up.” — Allen Klein

-I’m happy to announce that today’s post is written by my guest, my friend and WP colleague Gerry Charb of ‘Your Nibbled News’.
+I’m happy to announce that today’s post is written by my guest, my dear friend and WP colleague Gerry Charb of ‘Your Nibbled News’.
 Having discussed working together for some time, the first of our projects has finally come to fruition.

 In a previous blog article (Empowered and Enchanted) the reader was introduced to the main character Emily.
 She was a woman who enjoyed the color pink and discovered that adding subtle highlights about her living quarters helped her mark her place in a fickle and often changing reality.
 This is a continuation of her adventure into self discovery.